Best Surf Casting Rods for Southern California

 The Daiwa Team Daiwa Surf 10′ Medium Fast.
 The HVF graphite blank is light and sensitive enough to feel halibut bites, the X45 technology improves casting accuracy, and the 10-foot length reaches the productive water without being unwieldy.
 Pair with a Spinfisher 4500 or Saragosa 5000 and 20lb PowerPro for the standard SoCal surf setup.

-What reel pairs best with a 10-foot surf rod?
+What reel goes with a 10-foot surf rod?

 A 4500–5000 spinning reel.
 The Penn Spinfisher VII 4500 is the best value sealed option (~$130), and the Shimano Saragosa 5000 is the premium pick with smoother drag.
-Both are IPX5 sealed — essential for surf reels.
-See our surf reel guide for full reviews.
+Both are IPX5 sealed, which is essential for surf reels.
+See the surf reel guide for full reviews.

-Can I use my surf rod for swimbaits?
+Can I use a surf rod for swimbait fishing?

-Absolutely — a 10-foot medium fast surf rod is one of the best swimbait rods for halibut because of the casting distance.
+Absolutely.
+A 10-foot medium fast surf rod is one of the best swimbait rods for halibut because of the casting distance.
 The fast action loads Big Hammers and FlashMinnows well for accurate casts into the troughs.
-For dedicated swimbait work in bays, a shorter 7–8 foot rod gives you more precision — see our 7-foot rod guide.
+For dedicated swimbait work in bays, a shorter 7–8 foot rod gives you more precision.
+See the 7-foot rod guide.

 The Okuma Rockaway 10′ paired with a Daiwa BG MQ 4000, spooled with 20lb PowerPro and an 8–15lb Berkley Vanish leader.
 Complete setup under $200 that catches everything the surf offers.
 Upgrade the reel to a Spinfisher 4500 when budget allows.